- Vet EN

 · The topic of the plenary practicals is the differential diagnosis of infectious diseases of the different animal species.

 · Attending the plenary practicals is compulsory.
 In case of absence – including justified ones (e.g. clinical work) – missing practicals have to be retaken.
-Retake happens in the form of a written exam at 7.15 on the 21st April in the Hetzel lecture hall.
-A few questions in connection with the missed practical have to be answered.
+Retake happens in the form of a written exam, where a few questions in connection with the missed practical have to be answered.

 · Plenary practicals are held in the form of two-hour-long sessions on the dates published on the homepage.